claudiadipietro/claudiadipietro/README.md

 <h1 align="left">Hi there!
 I'm Claudia</h1>
 <img align="right" width="300em" height="300em" src="https://github.com/claudiadipietro/claudiadipietro/blob/main/editedgif.gif?raw=true"/>

-### I'm a junior app developer who loves to learn new things.
+### I'm a web developer who loves to learn new things.
 I have a lot of motivation and I really like what I do.

-- 🌱 I mainly work with Kotlin as the programming language but I am looking forward to learn other programming languages too.
+- 🌱 I have been working for a year as a web developer, with the stack: C# + .NET Core/Frawework for the backend and Angular for the frontend.

-- :open_hands: I have also worked with Java, C#, HTML, CSS and XML.
-I am learning Python and JavaScript so I can also become a FullStack Developer.
+- :open_hands: I used to do native Android development and professionally speaking I worked developing native Android apps for a year.
+So, to sum it up, I've been a software developer for two years!

 - 😄 My pronouns are she/her.